Mte90/SyntaxAutoFix/readme.md

 # SyntaxAlert
-This script will track and automatically fix every word that you will type to right words!
+This script will track and automatically fix every word that you will type to the right words!
 An easy solution to fix typos!

 Check the `words` folder for the languages available.